 MMO: I haven’t heard of Infield Chatter, sounds like a great idea though.
 You mentioned that it’s fairly new?

-MMO: Over the past two seasons you’ve appeared in 148 games, good for 6th among relievers w/ min 90 IP.
+MMO: Over the past two seasons you’ve appeared in 148 games.
 How do you physically and mentally prepare each game, knowing there’s a good chance you’ll make an appearance?

 MMO: Obviously the news came out over the last few weeks that Terry Collins and Dan Warthen won’t be back in their respective roles.
 Can you talk a little about each, and what they meant for you in your time here in New York?